Transcript

 00:02:48 Text center simply applies a text align property of center.

-00:02:51 Text LG not only changes the font size, which is what you would assume, but also modifies the line height to make it look better.
+00:02:51 text-lg not only changes the font size, which is what you would assume, but also modifies the line height to makes it look better.

 00:03:01 So if you quickly change this color from cyan to maybe something like green, you can see that it automatically gets replaced with another style right here.